Scientific context

 Starting year: 2005

-Keywords: erosion, tropical forest, tropical climate, volcanic lands, geological cycles
+Keywords: weathering, tropical forest, tropical climate, volcanic lands, geochemical cycles

 Database: http://webobsera.ipgp.fr/